libra2org/libra2-core/RUST_SECURE_CODING.md

 ### Linters and Formatters

 Regularly use tools like Clippy and Rustfmt for identifying potential issues and maintaining code style.
-Aptos **enforces** Clippy during automated testing with additional rules, so ensure to run it locally to prevent CI/CD failures.
+Libra2 **enforces** Clippy during automated testing with additional rules, so ensure to run it locally to prevent CI/CD failures.

-Clippy with Aptos-specific configuration can be run locally via `cargo xclippy` or using rust-analyser in your preferred IDE following these [instructions](https://rust-analyzer.github.io/manual.html#clippy).
-Aptos uses directives in files and a per-directory configuration to turn on or off checks.
+Clippy with Libra2-specific configuration can be run locally via `cargo xclippy` or using rust-analyser in your preferred IDE following these [instructions](https://rust-analyzer.github.io/manual.html#clippy).
+Libra2 uses directives in files and a per-directory configuration to turn on or off checks.

 ### Rustfix